If you see a transaction on your Varo Bank Visa® Debit Card you don’t agree with, go to FAQ How do I reach customer service? so we may assist you.

 A provisional credit is a temporary credit that is provided while we investigate your claim if your dispute can’t be resolved within the first 10 business days if your claim qualifies.
 Once the investigation is completed, if we find no error occurred, the provisional credit previously provided will be revoked from your account.
 If we find an error occurred, the provisional credit provided will be made final.
 We will send a letter through email advising you of the final decision, from time to time we may also send you a letter through USPS mail.

 Will I be charged fees on a disputed transaction?

-No, Varo Bank does not charge any hidden fees.
+No, Varo Bank does not charge any fees to file a dispute.
 If the dispute involves a charge from a non-Allpoint® ATM and is resolved in your favor, the fee will be refunded to your Varo Bank Account.
-There is also no fee to file a dispute.

 If my account is closed, how can I access the funds from my dispute?

 If a credit is issued to your account for the disputed transaction(s), we will send the full amount of the credit to you via check.
-This will be sent to the mailing address we have on file, which can be found in the Varo Bank app by tapping Settings then Personal Info.
+This will be sent to the mailing address we have on file, which can be found in your Varo App by tapping Settings then Personal Info.
 You can update this address any time by tapping on the edit icon.
 Please allow fourteen (14) days for processing and mailing of the check.

 How soon after being promised a credit from the merchant can I dispute a charge?

 It’s best to give the merchant 15 days from the date the merchant promised you a refund to your Varo Bank Debit Card before disputing the transaction.